zjkmxy/zjkmxy.github.io/_posts/2020-07-04-sqrt-thesis.md

 The first strategy is always the brute force one, which takes $$O(N^2)$$ for a query.

-The second strategy is to preprocess all numbers' occurence in all ranges.
+The second strategy is to preprocess all numbers' occurrence in all ranges.
 Similar to the idea of prefix sum, it is enough to maintain an array $$f$$ containing prefix frequencies of each number:
 \$$
 f_{i,j} = \sum_{k=0}^{i}{\mathbb{1}_{=}(x_k, x_j)} .